KatelynGreene/Katelyn_Greene_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a 5th year Biomedical Engineering PhD candidate studying bone and muscle changes in (1) astronauts during long duration spaceflight and (2) older adults with obesity undergoing intentional weight loss.
+I'm a biomedical engineering graduate researcher studying bone and muscle changes in (1) astronauts during long duration spaceflight and (2) older adults with obesity undergoing intentional weight loss.

-I am supported by an NIH Ruth L. Kirschstein Predoctoral Fellowship (NRSA F31) from the National Institute on Aging.
+I am aiming to transition into postgraduate rotational program and ultimately would like to pursue a product management career in health tech.
+I am interested in contributing to teams and technologies that leverage our abundance of health data to help people enjoy longer and healthier lives.

 Beyond my engineering research, I am also a trained science communicator and leader with expertise in organizing K-12 STEM outreach activities.
 I aim to make science accessible for the broader public community and encourage the next generation of students to pursue careers in STEMM (Science, Technology, Engineering, Mathematics, and Medicine).

-I enjoy inline skating marathons, hiking new trails, reading in my hammock, caring for my overflowing family of plants, and pretty much anything else that involves being outside!
+I enjoy inline skating marathons, biking, hiking new trails, reading in my hammock, caring for my overflowing family of plants, and pretty much anything else that involves being outside!

 <!-- Include a link to download resume -->